wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket.md

 This shows that the sequences are executed by the WebSocket inbound endpoint.

-You will also see that the message sent to the WebSocket server is transformed, and that the response is also transformed.
+You will also see that both of the message sent to the WebSocket server and the response are transformed.